Scala-Dev/exp-cordova-boilerplate/README.md

 #Change icons and splash
 Changing the mobile icons and splash screen is not as straightforward as replacing the `icon.png` and `splash.png` in the root directory.
 We need a lot of variants to be generated, and we do so with some libraries:

-1. Install two utilities using npm:
+1. Install utilities using npm:
 ```
-npm install -g cordova-icon
-npm install -g cordova-splash
+npm install splashicon-generator -g
 ```

 2. Set the desired `icon.png` and `splash.png` assets into the root directory.
-Note that the splash image should be of size 2208 x 2208.
+Note that the splash image should be of size 2732 x 2732px.

 3. Run the utilities, this will generate all the required variants, but they won't yet be in the right location in the file system.
 ```
-cordova-icon
-cordova-splash
+splashicon-generator --imagespath="src/assets"
 ```

 4. Remove the old assets, if they're present.